 14) Hudson Valley & Catskill Hikes Day Trip Near NYC

-OK So the Hudson Valley and the Catskills are huge.
-And there are so many natural wonders and outdoor opportunities to choose in these regions.
+OK!
+So!
+The Hudson Valley and the Catskills are huge.
+And there are so many natural wonders and outdoor opportunities to choose from in these regions.
 But the easiest outdoor thing to do that is usually free?
 Hiking!

 15) Go Horseback Riding